 Did you know glass compares with aluminum in terms of density and stiffness?
 In fact, the strength of hardened glass is equivalent to a typical construction-grade aluminum alloy.
 With special treatment, glass can even exceed the tensile strength of steel.

 Just the opposite of more glass, less in more when it comes to metal fixtures and framing.
-The minimization of metal hardware, in both size and number of fitting and joints, enhances transparency.
-It’s an area of high interest to me, personally, and for Glass & Mirror Craft going forward.
+The minimization of metal hardware, in both size and number of fitting and joints, enhances the impact of glass.
+It’s an area of high interest to me, personally, and for Glass & Metal Craft going forward.
 We find ourselves on new roads integrating glass and metal fabrication with our architectural systems engineers to look at, for example, new approaches in cable supported systems.

 It’s exciting times, and (of course) we want to share the developments.
 So please remember to check back here for what we learn and design, and stay ahead of the curve with us.